hsinhaoyu/hhyu_site/content/micro/pynchon2.md

 title: ""
 date: 2014-10-07
 draft: false
-categories: ["micro"]
+tags: ["quote", "joke", "pun"]
 ---
-“No worries, it’s on the house, as the TV antenna man always sez” — Thomas Pynchon in Inherent Vice
+> No worries, it’s on the house, as the TV antenna man always sez — Thomas Pynchon in _Inherent Vice_